-These chapters from other Jones and Bartlett titles provide further information on gerontological nursing in different areas such as ethics, psychiatric mental health, communication with patients and long-term care.
+These chapters from other Jones and Bartlett titles provide further information on nutrition and diet therapy nursing in different areas such as from our Quick Look Nursing series, reproductive health, maternal and newborn health, mental health and holistic nursing.

 Psychiatric Mental Health Nursing: An Introduction to Theory and Practice